 When you deploy DMARC enforcement, the messages failing a DMARC check are rejected with no questions asked.
 It saves your sender reputation when an email spoofing and a phishing attack take place.
 But sometimes it can play a cruel joke.
 If your authentication fails due to DNS issues or human mistakes, your legit messages will disappear in a black hole.

 It’s highly recommended to deploy DMARC enforcement slowly and constantly monitor the SPF, DMARC, and DKIM records for your sending domains.

 At GlockApps, you have the necessary tools at your disposal.
-With DMARC Analytics, you can receive DMARC reports and get insights into who is sending on behalf of your domain and how the messages sent by each source are authenticated.
+With DMARC Analyzer, you can receive DMARC reports and get insights into who is sending on behalf of your domain and how the messages sent by each source are authenticated.

 How does Uptime Monitoring Help?